The ultimate MUNICH oktoberfest 2025 guide

 Yes, Oktoberfest can be expensive but we are firmly of the opinion that such an enjoyable and unique event is worth every euro.
 Stoke Travel has more-inclusive and better priced accommodation so you can safely spend more money in the beer halls, and here’s a breakdown of what things cost at Oktoberfest in general.
 Or for the financially minded, here’s a full guide to doing Oktoberfest on a budget.

-HOW MUCH ARE BEERS AT OKTOBERFEST?
+HOW MUCH ARE BEERS AT OKTOBERFEST 2025?

 The beers at Oktoberfest aren’t cheap but are worth every cent.
-Ten years ago you could get a litre of beer for around €10, but due to inflation in 2024 that will be more like €15.
-It is also strongly advised to tip the beer servers to be sure that they’ll come back and serve you when you need your next beer (the story is that they survive mostly off tips, with many only working the Oktoberfest every year).
-Here’s a breakdown of the Oktoberfest beer prices in 2023:
+Ten years ago you could get a litre of beer for around 10€, but due to inflation in 2025 that will be more like 15€.
+It’s also strongly advised to tip the beer servers to be sure that they’ll come back and serve you when you need your next beer (the story is that they survive mostly off tips, with many only working the Oktoberfest every year).

 HOW MUCH IS FOOD AT OKTOBERFEST?

-Much like the beer, food at Oktoberfest is expensive but definitely worth it.
+Much like the beer, food at Oktoberfest is expensive but also worth it.
 A meal will cost you around €10 for some würst or sausages, €18 for the roast chicken and more than €25 for the pork knuckle.
 Snacks like pretzels and so on will come in below €10.
 A travel hack that we’ve learnt at Stoke Travel is that if you go outside the fairgrounds and into one of the permanent beer halls you can get the same food (and beer) for 20-50% less.

 OTHER OKTOBERFEST EXPENSES